denoland/dotland/public/posts/registry2.md

 ## Future plans

-With this architechture we have the possibility to add all kinds of features.
+With this new architecture we have the possibility to add all kinds of features.
 Here are a few that we have planned:

 1. Display download counts for all modules